 How do I adjust Bluetooth volume on Windows 11?

 You can easily adjust the Bluetooth volume on Windows 11 by moving the volume control slider.
-Click on the Sound icon on the right side of your Taskbar and then move the slider to left and right to decrease and increase the Bluetooth volume respectively.
+Click the Sound icon on the right side of your Taskbar, then move the slider left or right to decrease or increase the Bluetooth volume, respectively.

 Does Windows 11 have Bluetooth issues?

 Windows 11 does not have Bluetooth issues.
 However, problems can occur on any machine.
-If you experience Bluetooth issues on Windows 11, you can use some effective fixes to resolve the problem, like removing and adding your Bluetooth device, running the Bluetooth Troubleshooter, replacing your Bluetooth device battery (if it is dead), etc.
+If you experience Bluetooth issues on Windows 11, you can try some effective fixes, such as removing and adding your Bluetooth device, running the Bluetooth Troubleshooter or replacing the device’s battery if required.

 Read next: Bluetooth keeps disconnecting randomly in Windows 11.